 Rural health clinics are located in and serve communities throughout the United States, often in places where access to other sources of medical care is difficult or impossible.

 This makes them easily accessible for those living in remote areas who don’t have easy access to hospitals or large medical centers.
-For us, it’s an hour’s drive to go to a small hospital emergency room.
+For us, it’s a one-hour drive to a small hospital emergency room.

 Furthermore, most rural health clinics offer extended hours, sometimes even on weekends and holidays, making it easier for patients to get the care they need when they need it.